metral/pulumihome/Accessing-the-service-database-in-production.md

 If you receive an error such as `fatal error: An error occurred (404) when calling the HeadObject operation: Key "v1/production.json" does not exist`, you are most likely in the wrong account.
 Ensure you're using the right profile.

 If you are prompted for your Pulumi Access token, that means you didn't correctly set the mode to local stacks (aka "fire and forget").
-Run `pulumi logout` and `pulumi login --cloud-url local://` again.
+Run `pulumi logout` and `pulumi login --local` again.